Oldranda1414/vimpres/README.md

 ./preview.sh
 ```

-To open a preview of the slides on the browser.
+To compile and open a preview of the slides on the browser.